 3. Important Product Update

 Asking for customer feedback after a major product update can spare you from potential blunders, highlight successful interactions and suggest improvements.
-If you wish to understand audience reaction to a new product, creating a Transactional survey with an NPS Survey Software will do wonders.
+If you wish to understand audience reaction to a new product, creating a Transactional survey with an Product NPS Survey Templates will do wonders.

 Transactional or Relationship Surveys?